mendix/docs/content/en/docs/howto/quickstart-guide/quickstart-part2.md

 1. Open the Make it Native app on your mobile device,
 1. Click the drop-down menu in Studio Pro and select **View app on your device**
 1. Click the View Native Mobile App tab
-1. Scan the QR code with the Make it Native app on your mobile device to begin testing.
+1. Scan the QR code with the Make it Native app on your mobile device to begin testing (Mac users: be sure to use forward ports 8080/8083 as [explained here](/howto/general/using-mendix-studio-pro-on-a-mac/)).

 This will automatically begin testing.
 If you have issues, see [Troubleshoot Common Native Mobile Issues](/howto/mobile/common-issues/) for troubleshooting information.